Toric Promotion with Reflections and Refractions: Introduction

 \subsection{Outline}

 In \cref{sec:affine_S_n}, we discuss necessary background concerning the affine symmetric group $\affS_n$.
 In \cref{sec:billiards}, we introduce refraction billiards and explain how toric promotion with reflections and refractions (and, in particular, ordinary toric promotion) can be seen as a combinatorial billiards system in a torus. \cref{sec:coins} provides a perspective that will allow us to compute orbit sizes of $\Theta$.
-We prove \cref{thm:forest} in \cref{sec:forests}, and we prove \cref{thm:cycle,cor:sieving} in \cref{sec:cycles}.
-Our definition of refractions opens the door to several new directions for research in combinatorial billiards; we discuss some of these in \cref{sec:conclusion}.
+We prove \cref{thm:forest} in \cref{sec:forests}, and then we prove \cref{thm:cycle,cor:sieving} in \cref{sec:cycles}.
+Finally, we discuss future research directions in \cref{sec:conclusion}.